 This type of damp can also be caused by leaky gutters that are broken, wrongly installed or incorrectly sized for the property which causes water to be directed to the wall instead of away from your home.
-Similar problems can occur from cracked or broken rendering and brickwork or if windows have been installed badly or the sill has been damaged, directing water onto the below wall instead of funnelling it away from the house.
+Similar problems can occur from cracked or broken rendering and brickwork, or if windows have been installed badly or the sill has been damaged, directing water onto the wall below instead of funnelling it away from the house.

-Without solving the source of penetrating damp, whether caused by defective cavity insulation, leaking gutters or broken brickwork, the problem will continue to persist and can lead to some severe problems around your home, including:
+Without solving the source of penetrating damp, whether caused by defective cavity insulation, leaking gutters or broken brickwork, the problem will continue to persist and can lead to some severe problems around your property, including:

 Unless there is an obvious source of moisture, property owners can often misdiagnose the type of damp that is affecting their structure, which can lead to costly and inefficient DIY repairs.
 If you are concerned about penetrating or rising damp in your London-based property, please don't hesitate to give our expert and friendly team a call on 0208 535 7536 for a free survey.